PKU-YuanGroup/Machine-Mindset/README_en.md

 * **[2023.12.21]**  📑**Our arxiv is now open for exploration!** Dive into our latest research paper [here](https://arxiv.org/pdf/2312.12999.pdf).
 * **[2023.12.20]**  🤗[Hugging Face demo](https://huggingface.co/FarReelAILab/Machine_Mindset_zh_INTP) Introducing the **Hugging Face demo for Machine-Mindset and a treasure trove of MBTI models**!
 Join us as we unveil these cutting-edge resources.
 Keep your 👀 on this repository for the latest updates.

+## 🚀 Introduction
+**MM (Machine_Mindset)** series models are developed **through a collaboration between FarReel AI Lab and Peking University's Deep Research Institute.
+These models are large-scale language models for various MBTI types in both Chinese and English, built on the Baichuan and LLaMA2 platforms. 🤖🌐

+Our core asset is a self-constructed extensive MBTI dataset consisting of hundreds of thousands of entries.
+Our models are crafted **through multiple stages of pre-training, fine-tuning, and DPO training**.
+We are committed to continuously updating the models to offer superior performance and will consistently supplement them with experimental test results. 📊📈

+In contrast to merely using prompts to alter a model's personality, we have found that this method is highly unstable.
+It's akin to a controlling parent's dissatisfaction with their introverted child, attempting to force them to become outgoing through simple and coercive commands – a rather ludicrous approach. 🙅‍♂️😄

+We have successfully achieved **personality alignment** for various MBTI types using models such as Baichuan, Qwen, LLaMA, and Mistral.
+This means we can obtain 16 different versions of MBTI personality models by combining different base models with our dataset and training methods, tailoring each model for specific tasks. 🛠🧩

+Due to resource constraints, we are initially releasing 16 Chinese models based on Baichuan-7b-chat and several English models based on LLaMA2-7b.
+However, rest assured that we can quickly add different versions of models if needed. 🌍📦

+This marks our initial endeavor to combine large language models (LLMs) with personality and psychology.
+We will continue to explore this direction, including but not limited to: 🚀🌱

+Implementing MBTI models using the MoE (Mixture of Experts) architecture Addressing personalized needs with large language models Exploring emotional companionship and tasks related to intelligent agent planning types. 🧠❤️ For inquiries related to deeper understanding, academic collaboration, investment, or business partnerships, please contact jiaxicui446@gmail.com.

 ## 🌟 Exciting Highlight! 🌟